UK Covid Inquiry: Who is senior civil servant Ken Thomson, and what has he said about deleting WhatsApp messages?

 A lot of the people being questioned are names that will be familiar to Scots from the coronavirus pandemic – former first minister Nicola Sturgeon, her deputy John Swinney, former health secretary Jeane Freeman, and chief medical officer Professor Jason Leitch.

-But one person who has raised quite a few eyebrows is a name that is perhaps not so well-known – civil servant Ken Thomson.
-We take a look at who Ken Thomson is, and why his name has surfaced at the inquiry.
+But one person who has raised quite a few eyebrows is a name that is perhaps not so well-known – former civil servant Ken Thomson.
+We take a look at who Mr Thomson is, and why his name has surfaced at the inquiry.

 Who is Ken Thomson?

-According to the government, that makes him responsible for intergovernmental relations, the constitution, and Scotland’s relationship with the EU.
-He has also worked on a number of major projects such as Operation Unicorn, the plan for how Scotland dealt with the death of HM Queen Elizabeth II.
+According to the government, while he was in the role he was responsible for intergovernmental relations, the constitution, and Scotland’s relationship with the EU.
+He also worked on a number of major projects such as Operation Unicorn, the plan for how Scotland dealt with the death of HM Queen Elizabeth II.

+Mr Thomson held the role for 12 years before appointed chair of The Institute of Chartered Accountants of Scotland’s regulatory board.
+He started in the new position in January.

 How did he get one of the top jobs in government?